-The problem statement defines the primary issue Veterans or other beneficiaries encounter related to the innovation.
+The problem statement defines the primary issue Veterans or other beneficiaries encounter that your innovation aims to address.
 The problem statement does not include the value proposition, or solution.

 Use the questions below to start the innovation's problem statement.